Audrey Bird and her husband Peter homestead in central Alaska, 150 miles from the nearest road.

 As well as a Texas mom who birthed her fifth baby into a tub set up in an oak tree grove on her property in Texas.

-Click over to my article, “Outdoor Birth: Why Some Women Choose Nature—Not Just Natural—Birth,” to read about their experiences.
+Click over to my article, “Outdoor Birth: Why Some Women Choose Nature—Not Just Natural—Birth,” to read about all those outdoor birth experiences.

-Back to Audrey Bird: She tells me contractions started while she and her husband were out canoeing on the lake.
+Back to Audrey Bird: Her contractions started while she and her husband were out canoeing on the lake.

-Her mom and 17-year-old sister were watching the two older children.
+Her mom and 17-year-old sister were watching the two older kids.

 “We decided to go back home, they were coming pretty hard and fast,” Audrey remembers.